2001–02 All-Ireland Senior Club Football Championship

 The 2001–02 All-Ireland Senior Club Football Championship was the 32nd staging of the All-Ireland Senior Club Football Championship since its establishment by the Gaelic Athletic Association in 1970-71.
-The championship began on 7 October 2001 and ended on 17 March 2002.
+The competition began on 7 October 2001 and ended on 17 March 2002.

-Crossmolina Deel Rovers entered the championship as the defending champions, however, they failed to qualify after being beaten in the Mayo County Championship.
+The defending champion was Crossmolina Deel Rovers; however, the club did not qualify after being beaten in the Mayo County Championship.

-On 17 March 2002, Ballinderry won the championship following a 2-10 to 0-09 defeat of Nemo Rangers in the All-Ireland final at Semple Stadium.
-It remains their only championship title.
+On 17 March 2002, Ballinderry won the competition following a 2-10 to 0-9 defeat of Nemo Rangers in the All-Ireland final at Semple Stadium.
+It remains the club's only title.